stavnstrup/nisp-tools/README.md

-lib/                 tools used to create the different targets schema/              Misc schemas used by the tools package src/                 the XML sources for NISP xdocs/               XML sources of the documentation xsl/                 XSLT stylesheets
+lib/                 tools used to create the different targets schema/              Misc schemas used by the tools package src/                 the XML sources for NISP xdocs/               Markdown sources of the documentation xsl/                 XSLT stylesheets
 ```